 How Fiber Helps with Diverticulitis

 Fiber also helps direct waste aka poop through the intestines and to the toilet.
-No diversions in between so waste doesn’t have a chance to get trapped in the opening of these pouches which can cause infection.
+There are no diversions in between so waste doesn’t have a chance to get trapped in the pouches which can cause infection.
 Fiber is really a gut health wonder!

 What Else Helps Prevent Diverticulitis?